gleanerio/gleanerdocs.github.io/quickstart.md

 certain targets on a given schedule.

 If you exclude this ```--source``` flag, all the source will be indexed in a run.

+So an example run would look like the following.

 ```bash